wmelvin/fewtilities/README.md

 Rename screenshot files.
 Finds files matching patterns for screenshot file names and moves (renames) them.
 By default the current directory is searched and a prompt is displayed asking whether the file should be moved.
+The default answer is Yes (Y) if Enter is pressed without any other input.
+The prompt also includes the option to move all files (A), or to quit (Q).
 Search is not recursive (sub-directories are not searched).

 optional arguments:
   -h, --help            show this help message and exit -s SEARCH_DIR, --search-dir SEARCH_DIR
                         Search the given directory, instead of the current directory, for screenshot files.
+Search is not recursive (sub-directories are not searched).
-  -m, --move-now        Move the files now.
-By default, you are prompted
+  -m, --move-now        Move the files now instead of prompting whether to
-                        whether to move each file.
-The prompt also includes the option to move all files, or to quit.
+                        move each file.
   --what-if             Print the list of files that would be moved.
 ```